After Retrieval, Before Generation: Enhancing the Trustworthiness of Large Language Models in Retrieval-Augmented Generation: TRD Construction

 \section{TRD Construction}

-In this section, we explain the construction process of TRD.
+This section details the construction process of TRD.
 We formalize our task scenario as follows: given a natural language question $q$, the system retrieves external knowledge $K_{ext}$ and generates explicit internal knowledge $K_{int}$ by answering $q$ without accessing $K_{ext}$.
-Each question in TRD is associated with four options: one correct option, three incorrect options.
-One of the options is "I don't know"..
-The dataset is divided into a training set (29,012 questions), a validation set (3,627 questions), and a test set (3,627 questions).
-TRD simulates four RAG scenarios displayed in Figure~\ref{fig1}.
-Below, we detail the construction process.
+Each question in TRD is associated with four options: one correct option and three incorrect options.
+One option is "I don't know," allowing the model to abstain from answering.
+The dataset comprises 29,012 questions for training, 3,627 for validation, and 3,627 for testing.